Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 1. Go to the Claude Desktop settings.
 Click on the Claude menu in your system’s menu bar (not the settings within the Claude window itself) and select “Settings…”
 2. In the Settings window, navigate to the `Developer` tab in the left sidebar.
 This section contains options for configuring MCP servers and other developer features.
 3. Click the “Edit Config” button and open the configuration file with a text editor.
-4. Replace the contents of the configuration file with the following JSON structure:
+4. Replace the contents of the configuration file with [your correct JSON structure](https://modelcontextprotocol.io/quickstart/user#installing-the-filesystem-server):

-macOS
+For local MCP
 ```json
 {
   "mcpServers": {